 To tell the truth, I was expecting nothing less than this from King, after enjoying her first novel, “Feast of Sorrow” so much.
 I just wish that thing with the comet didn’t bother me, because I’m sure I would have upped my rating a bit (probably by half a star) if it wasn’t for that.
 Despite this, I’m certain that this novel is going to be a huge hit with historical fiction lovers, especially those who like culinary and biographical fiction thrown into the recipe.
 That’s why I’m going to warmly recommend this novel with a strong, brightly shining four stars out of five.

 Touchstone/Atria Books released “The Chef’s Secret” by Crystal King on February 12, 2019.
-This book is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (promoting libraries and world literary) and Alibris, as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (promoting libraries and world literary) and Alibris, as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.